 Method I-Seal not fewer than 10 unit-dose containers with 1 pellet in each, and seal 10 additional, empty unit-dose containers to provide the controls, using finger cots or padded forceps to handle the sealed containers.
-Number the containers, and record the individual weights4 to the nearest mg.
+Number the containers, and record the individual weights to the nearest mg.
 Weigh the controls as a unit, and divide the total weight by the number of controls to obtain the average.
-Store all of the containers at $75 \pm 3\%$ relative humidity and at a temperature of $23 \pm 2^{\circ}$.
-[Note-A saturated system of 35 g of sodium chloride with each 100 mL of water placed in the bottom of a desiccator maintains the specified humidity.
+Store all of the containers at $75 \pm 3\%$ relative humidity and at a temperature of $23 \pm 2^{\circ}$ .
+[NOTE-A saturated system of 35 g of sodium chloride with each 100 mL of water placed in the bottom of a desiccator maintains the specified humidity.
 Other methods may be employed to maintain these conditions.]
-After a 24-hour interval, and at each multiple thereof (see Results), remove the containers from the chamber, and allow them to equilibrate for 15 to 60 minutes in the weighing area.
-Again record the weight of the individual containers and the combined controls in the same manner.
-[Note-If any indicating pellets turn pink during this procedure, or if the pellet weight increase exceeds 10%, terminate the test, and regard only earlier determinations as valid.]
+After a 24-hour interval, and at each multiple thereof (see Results), remove the containers and the combined controls in the same manner.
+[NOTE-If any indicating pellets turn pink during this procedure, or if the pellet weight increase exceeds 10%, terminate the test, and regard only earlier determinations as valid.]
 Return the containers to the humidity chamber.
 Calculate the rate of moisture permeation, in mg per day, of each container taken by the formula: